6 Tips to book your tickets smoothly!

 * PC users know this as hitting F5.

-Tip 5 : Write down the booking number
+Tip 5 : Write down the reservation number

 The next screen will tell you whether your booking has been accepted.
 A booking number is displayed at the top of the page.
 Please write down this number, as it makes communicating with our customer service much easier and faster!